danbirch9000/firebasemint/README.md

 The user should log into Auth0 on the client.
 The client app should then call the secure `/auth/firebase` endpoint to acquire a Firebase token, which can be used to securely access Firebase real-time databases in the client app.

-(The proposed use of this server is to build an app that will display dog information and allow people to comment on the dog breeds in real-time using Firebase.)

 ## Dependencies